paulbricman/semantica/README.md

 The algorithm delivers intuitive results based on the meaning of used words and arithmetic operators.

 ## How does it work?
-There are two main components of the algorithm: the interpretation of the mathematical expression contained in a string, and the transformation of words into computable vectors.
+The algorithm has two main components: the interpretation of the mathematical expression contained in a string, and the transformation of words into computable vectors.

 The interpretation of the mathematical expression consists of generating an Abstract Syntax Tree from the string and computing its result.